Headmaster11/opply_test_task/README.md

 there is a good instruction on aws website)

-2. If I have more time, I will add swagger, make pagination for Customer orders, write more tests, add docker
+2. If I have more time, I will add swagger, make pagination for Customer orders, write more tests, add docker, add filtering for products